-This is part of a continuing series of insights provided by Nick Santoro and Joe Santoro of Personal Property Managers, who specialize in home downsizing, estate sales and real estate sales in Pennsylvania and New Jersey.
+This is part of our 2021 best in class continuing series of insights provided by Nick Santoro and Joe Santoro of Personal Property Managers, who specialize in home downsizing, estate sales and real estate sales in Pennsylvania and New Jersey.

 This year is shaping up to be a very strong turnaround of the real estate market.